Kid A: Tour

 Radiohead rearranged the Kid A songs to perform them live.
 O'Brien said, "You couldn't do Kid A live and be true to the record.
 You would have to do it like an art installation ...
 When we played live, we put the human element back into it."
 Selway said they "found some new life" in the songs when they came to perform them.
+Yorke said: "Even with electronics, there is an element of spontaneous performance in using them ...
+It was the tension between what's human and what's coming from the machines.
+That was stuff we were getting into, as we learned how to play the songs from Kid A and Amnesiac live."

 In mid-2000, months before Kid A was released, Radiohead toured the Mediterranean, performing Kid A and Amnesiac songs for the first time.
 Fans shared concert bootlegs online.
 Colin Greenwood said: "We played in Barcelona and the next day the entire performance was up on Napster.
 Three weeks later when we got to play in Israel the audience knew the words to all the new songs and it was wonderful."
 Later that year, Radiohead toured Europe in a custom-built tent without corporate logos, playing mostly new songs.
-The tour included a homecoming show in South Park, Oxford, with supporting performances by Humphrey Lyttelton (who performed on Amnesiac), Beck and Sigur Rós.
-According to the journalist Alex Ross, the show may have been the largest public gathering in Oxford history.

 Radiohead also performed three concerts in North American theatres, their first in nearly three years.
 The small venues sold out rapidly, attracting celebrities, and fans camped overnight.
-In October, Radiohead performed on the American TV show Saturday Night Live; the performance shocked viewers expecting rock songs, with Jonny Greenwood playing electronic instruments, the house brass band improvising over "The National Anthem", and Yorke dancing erratically to "Idioteque".
-Rolling Stone described the Kid A tour as "a revelation, exposing rock and roll humanity" in the songs.
+Rolling Stone described the Kid A tour as "a revelation" that "exposed rock and roll humanity" in the songs.
+In October, Radiohead performed on the American TV show Saturday Night Live.
+The performance shocked viewers expecting rock songs, with Jonny Greenwood playing electronic instruments, the house brass band improvising over "The National Anthem", and Yorke dancing erratically to "Idioteque".
+Radiohead resumed touring the next year in support of Amnesiac.
 In November 2001, Radiohead released I Might Be Wrong: Live Recordings, comprising performances from the Kid A and Amnesiac tours.